AWARD WINNING RESTORATIONS

 It was established by Jim Walters in 1976 after five years in the employ of

-We are now in our thirty eighth year of operation
+others.
+We are now in our thirty ninth year of operation

 and specialize in Rolls-Royce and Bentley service as well as restoration to

 the highest standards on both English and American cars.
 We have an